Thomas Wentworth, 1st Earl of Strafford: Lord Deputy of Ireland

 The 1st Viscount Wentworth, as he had become, became a privy counsellor in November 1629.
 On 12 January 1632 he was made Lord Deputy of Ireland, arriving in Dublin on 23 July the following year.
 He had recently suffered the loss of his beloved second wife Arabella in childbirth.
 Despite his genuine grief for Arabella, his third marriage to Elizabeth Rhodes in 1632 was also a happy one; but through a strange lapse of judgement, he did not announce it publicly for almost a year, by which time damaging rumours about the presence of a young woman in his house (who was reputed to be his mistress) had gained wide circulation.
 Wedgwood remarks that it was typical of Wentworth to be oblivious to the bad impression which actions like this might make on the public.
-Gossip later linked his name with that of Eleanor Loftus, daughter-in-law of The 1st Viscount Loftus, Lord Chancellor of Ireland, but although a warm friendship existed between them, and her death in 1639 caused him much grief, there is no evidence that their relationship went beyond friendship.
+Gossip later linked his name with that of Eleanor Loftus, daughter-in-law of The 1st Viscount Loftus, Lord Chancellor of Ireland, but although a strong bond existed between them, and her death in 1639 caused him much grief, there is no evidence that their relationship went beyond friendship.

 In his government here he proved to be an able ruler.
 "The lord deputy of Ireland", wrote Sir Thomas Roe to Elizabeth of Bohemia, "doth great wonders and governs like a king, and hath taught that kingdom to show us an example of envy, by having parliaments and knowing wisely how to use them."
 He reformed the administration, summarily dismissing the inefficient English officials.
 He succeeded in so manipulating the parliaments that he obtained the necessary grants, and secured their cooperation in various useful legislative enactments.
 He started a new victualling trade with Spain, promoted linen manufacture, and encouraged the development of the resources of the country in many directions.
 The Court of Castle Chamber, the Irish counterpart of the Star Chamber, which up to that time had only operated intermittently, was transformed into a regular and efficient part of the Irish administration.